Maryland Contamination Concern

 - Both these chemicals are main ingredients in firefighting foams, referred to as AFFF (Aqueous Film Forming Foam).

-- These foams (AFFF) are used in firefighting training exercises and were commonly used at facilities such as Joint Base Andrews.
+- These foams (AFFF) are used in firefighting training exercises and were commonly used at facilities such as Fort Meade Army Base.

-- The PFOS and PFOA chemicals in these foams get absorbed into the ground and find their way into the aquifers which supply drinking water to residents who get their water from either a well or public municipality.
+- The PFOS and PFOA chemicals in these foams can absorb into the ground and find their way into the groundwater.

 - The scientific studies linking AFFF water contamination to cancers, asthma, child development issues, liver disease and more are plentiful and growing.